A Medical Mystery

 Ultimately, students solve the mystery and explain all of M’Kenna’s symptoms based on how body systems interact.
 More importantly, they learn to use the inquiry-based practices of scientists and crosscutting concepts of systems and system models to construct their own understanding of complex phenomena.

-This resource includes the complete middle school science curriculum unit, a teacher’s guide, and an online professional learning course.
-The curriculum received a high rating of E/I on the EQuIP Rubric, before final revisions.
+This resource includes the complete middle school science curriculum unit and a teacher’s guide.
+The curriculum received a badge from the EQuIP review, indicating it is an example of high quality NGSS instruction.

 Planning for online instruction?
 This document will help you quickly adapt A Medical Mystery for your new online classroom setting.